JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Steps:

-- Sign in to the Azure portal.
+- Open in to the Azure portal.
 - Locate Resource groups from the Azure services menu.
-- Select Create to begin building a new resource group for the lab environment.
+- Click Create to begin building a new resource group for the lab environment.

 Explanation:
  A resource group is used to organize related Azure resources in one location.
 Creating it first helps keep all lab components structured and easier to manage.